finos/rune-dsl/documentation/rosetta-modelling-component.md

     required choice adjustableDate, relativeDate
 ```

-While most of the choice rules have two attributes, there is no limit to the number of attributes associated with it, within the limit of the number of attributes associated with the type.

 {{< notice info "Note" >}}
-Members of a choice rule need to have their lower cardinality set to 0, something which is enforced by a validation rule.
+Choice rules allow a simple and robust construct to translate the XML *xsd:choicesyntax*, although their usage is not limited to those XML use cases.
 {{< /notice >}}

 #### One-of

-The Rosetta DSL supports the special case where a required choice logic applies to all the attributes of a given type, resulting in one and only one of them being present in any instance of that type.
+The Rosetta DSL supports the special case where a required choice logic applies to *all* the attributes of a given type, resulting in one and only one of them being present in any instance of that type.
 In this case, the `one-of` syntax provides a short-hand to by-pass the implementation of the corresponding choice rule.

 This feature is illustrated below: